tsergey-tm/jira-kanban-assistant-dist/docs/plugin-doc.en.md

 much work in progress that you have already invested in, that it will have to be done for more than a year?

+### Accumulated WIP

+On this screen, you can evaluate the accumulated work in days.

+This is the total number of days spent by all unfinished tasks on the board.
+In addition, the total number of days spent by all incomplete tasks on the board is shown separately in the work and waiting columns.

 ### WIPs by columns

 It makes a little more sense than the total WIP.